thunderrabbit/robnugen-journal-entries/2001/07/05Gin_in_St_Nazaire.md

-Rennes, one of my favorite inhabited-by-human places yet and after a few days of doing my usual tour of all the cardnal directions on the map decided with a little help of a friendly post master in Plèchatel to walk along the beautiful Vilaine River (means ugly in french).
+Rennes, one of my favorite inhabited-by-human places yet and after a few days of doing my usual tour of all the cardnal directions on the map decided with a little help of a friendly post master in PlÃ¨chatel to walk along the beautiful Vilaine River (means ugly in french).
 I had not walked the river for 10 minutes before i had taken off my back pack and shoes and